ShZil/network-utilities/Scanner/README.md

 in a file that's rarely used, and correct it.

 [03:28] And helped me update the register `MessageBox` to a `popup`.

+[03:43] I've made fair progress on the connections, it's mostly all done except GUI.
+Now, I've diverted my efforts to rendering a different type of information, using colours, to display different parts of my system.
+I've currently got GUI - Green (with different hues for: Initialise, Main, and Screen);
+and File System - Blue (with a different hue for each file).

+[15:21] Continue working on the diagram.

+[15:29] TBH, this is plenty insightful regarding the arcitecture of my code, and reflects my code-structure decisions.

+[18:28] Done with the connections, did the GUI and the Scans.
+I removed some unimportant connections, for the clarity of the diagram.
+Now, just more colouring and labelling, and that'll be it with this diagram.

+[20:56] Going over this diagram after a break, it looks great.
+I like it.